 In accordance with Gov. Carney’s declaration of a state of emergency, the five museums administered by the Delaware Division of Historical and Cultural Affairs were closed beginning on March 24, 2020 and their programs postponed until further notice.
 The state of emergency was declared in order to safeguard public health and help control the spread of the coronavirus.

 Although the museums are closed, staff members are continuing to work and will be providing opportunities for the public to engage with Delaware history from home via social media.

-New Castle Court House Museum Facebook: https://www.facebook.com/NewCastleCourtHouse/ Telephone: 302-323-4453 E-mail: firstname.lastname@example.org
+New Castle Court House Museum

-Gov. Carney’s state of emergency also applies to the Buena Vista conference center and other state-owned historical sites managed in partnership with community organizations.
+Gov. Carney’s state of emergency also applies to the Buena Vista conference center and other State-owned historical sites managed in partnership with community organizations.